PAMunb/svfa/README.md

 The mentioned lists can be found in https://taintbench.github.io/taintbenchSuite/, and we have stored them by individual files in `src/test/scala/br/unb/cic/android/specs`.

-As a result, we got `38 failed and 1 passed of 39 test` and comparing to FLOWDROID ~~awe detect a several better amount of `TP(135)` but also a several amount of `FP(318)` and about metric, we got a significant less `precision(0.30)` due to the high amount of FP; however, a good `recall(0.73)` value and a better `F-score(0.42)`.~~
+As a result, we got `failed: 35, passed: 4 of 39 tests` and comparing to FLOWDROID ~~awe detect a several better amount of `TP(135)` but also a several amount of `FP(318)` and about metric, we got a significant less `precision(0.30)` due to the high amount of FP; however, a good `recall(0.73)` value and a better `F-score(0.42)`.~~